 Apart from the competitive cost and abundance of human resources, the country’s advantage is its speed of service delivery and turnaround.

-Children clothing label Periwinkle recently expanded to Indonesia and Max’s Group will be bringing its Yellow Cab Pizza in Singapore.
+Children clothing label Periwinkle recently expanded to Indonesia and Max’s Group brought Yellow Cab Pizza to Singapore in 2017.

 According to Samie Lim, chair emeritus of the Philippine Franchising Association, the Philippines has a wealth of knowledge and expertise to lean back on.
 He shares that the Philippines has the second-largest pool of professionally-certified franchising executives in the world, next to the US and this, combined with the Filipino entrepreneurs’ search for growth, can be relied on to fulfill that desire to test its mettle against foreign counterparts.